Nostalgia-Gamers/ips-discord/README.md

 ### Support for 4.3.*

-The original developer of this plugin abandoned the project so I have create a new repository for this project and made modifications to support 4.3.*.
+The original developer of this plugin abandoned the project so I have created a new repository for this project and made modifications to support 4.3.*.
 They may not be perfect, but they seem to work.

 * I am open to contributions and will review pull-requests